12 Mistakes to Avoid When Planning a Bali Wedding

 I have put this in caps because I think it is a critical component of having a successful wedding in Bali.
 If you choose the right wedding planner they can take care of everything for you.
 Photographers, DJ’s, venues, villa accommodation, flowers, cakes, catering, videos, they can organise the lot.
 They have the contacts, they can get the best deals and above all if they are any good they can really put some imagination into your wedding.

-If you are thinking about getting married in Bali and need a wedding planner / organiser please get in touch with our professional team today – we will make this a hassle free, memorable day for you.← Back to Blog
+If you are thinking about getting married in Bali and need a wedding planner / organiser please get in touch with our professional team today – we will make this a hassle & stress free, memorable day for you.← Back to Blog